What do auto insurance companies do with totaled cars in 2026? (Details Here!)

 Chris is the founder of Abrams Insurance Solutions and Marcan Insurance, which provide personal financial analysis and planning services for families and small businesses across the U.S. His companies represent nearly 100 of the top-rated insurance companies.
 Chris has been a licensed insurance agent since 2009 and has active insurance licenses in all 50 U.S. states and D.C.
 Chris works tireles...

 When your vehicle is badly damaged, you’ll probably find yourself wondering, “What do auto insurance companies do with totaled cars?”
-The answer mainly depends on what you want to do.
+The answer mainly depends on what you want to do with it.

 So, what do insurance companies do with totaled cars?
 Can you ask your insurance company to total your car?
 At what point is a car considered totaled?
 Can you get auto insurance after your car has been declared a total loss?